Winterreisender/Winterreisender/README.md

 -->
 # Hi there 👋
 - I'm an ordinay IT amateur.
-- Creating things are interesting!
+- Creating somethings are interesting!
 <!--- I don't want to change the world, I just dont't want to let the world change me.-->

 # Status of me